genome/bfx-workshop/lectures/week_06/bfx_workshop_06_alignment.md

 - My API call returns `404 Error:  Not Found` and `content-length 0 . . .`

 This likely means that your cloud shell has timed out.
 Go back to that page, reconnect, run the connection command and reopen your swagger API window.

+- My Execute command returned `{"status": "fail",  "message": . . .`

+Read the message, see if you can make sense of what happened (bad input files?) and if not, post in slack to get help!

 - When I checked the status of my workflow, I got a `501 Unsupported HTTP method` error.